 We welcome campers who are Deaf or hard of hearing, ages 3-years-old to 18-years-old.
 Hearing siblings are also welcome.
 Camp hours are from 9 a.m. to 3 p.m and children will enjoy activities such as crafts, sports, games, fishing, and swimming.
 Our camp is held each year for one week.
 Here we swim, hike, fish, and have a variety of activities throughout the day related to our theme for the week.
 Many of our counselors are former campers that have graduated high school or ASL students from the local colleges.
 We offer a counselor-in-training program for teens to develop their leadership skills.
 The cost to the campers is minimal for the week.
 Our support is from the Lions Club and other fundraisers, also with the help of parents and friends.

 Signs of Fun also aims to assist our parents by giving them options for communication with children who are deaf or hard of hearing.
 Parents are encouraged to sign up for the ASL Class which happens while their children are at camp!

 From Signs of Fun comes iDeaf"

-iDeaf was established to encourage and help facilitate communication and fellowship among the youth throughout the year in hopes of bringing more campers to Signs of Fun.
+iDeaf was established to encourage and help facilitate communication and fellowship among the youth throughout the year in hopes of facilitating language and friendships!
 We are in the process of setting up a monthly calendar of events.
 Stay tuned!